tonyliu666/CheckpointOperator/practice/README.md

 #### If you encounter the too many request when pulling the image from dockerHub, then create the secret token:

+### before using helm to deploy your application, please execute this command:

 > kubectl create secret docker-registry regcred \
   --docker-server="https://index.docker.io/v1/" \
   --docker-username="<Username>" \